Quantcast

 1. Blue Ribbon Pumpkin Pie

-The pumpkin pie is the #1 pie eaten at Thanksgiving time in the United States.
-(America’s top choice is apple the rest of the year.)
+Pumpkin pie is the most popular pie eaten at Thanksgiving in the United States.
+(America’s top choice is Apple for the rest of the year.)
 An estimated 50 million pumpkin pies are devoured in November!
-Were pumpkins eaten at the first Thanksgivings?
+Were pumpkins eaten at the first Thanksgiving?
 Find out what the Pilgrims ate.

 Photo by Brent Hofaker/Shutterstock